TheVulcoreTeam/Persistence/README.md

 # [English] (power by www.deepl.com/translator)

-# PersistenceNode
+# PersistenceNode (for Godot 2.1.4 version)

-Plugin to persistently store data in Godot Engine 3 through a node called Persistence
+Plugin to persistently store data in Godot Engine 2.1.4 through a node called Persistence

 ## Install
 1) Download the plugin